HerrMotz/bachelor-thesis/publication/main.typ

 Using this new VQG and VQL, we can now create an intuitive visualisation (see @fig:vqg_with_qualifier) as motivated by @Simons_Blog_Entry_Graphic_query.
 The mapping from Visual Query Graphs to Basic Graph Patterns follows the definition of the construction.

-// TODO! describe the details of how the VSQ hyperedges get used by the implementation to construct a valid RDF graph
+#todo[describe the details of how the VSQ hyperedges get used by the implementation to construct a valid RDF graph]

 == Implementation <heading:implementation>

-#todo[
-  My work also has the advantage, that all conventions are regulated in a configuration file specifically for data sources.
-A user (in the future) can add new conventions at a central place and will know, which effects changes have.

-  an geeigneter Stelle einfügen:
-  #remark[
-  For this work, the Wikibase namespaces `wd` for directly addressing items and `wdt` for addressing properties are generally adequate.
-However, the program allows users the flexibility to define custom prefixes that deviate from these conventions, a capability reflected in this definition.
-]
-]

-The goal of this work is to create two program parts:
+The goal of this work is to create two program parts, the hope being that i.e. the backend can be reused by other projects:
 + the _visual query building interface_ (forthon called *frontend*) and
 + the _translator between VQG and SPARQL_ (forthon called *backend*).

-The most important aspects for the choice of software and UX design were usability and maintainability.
+The most important aspects for the choice of software and UX design were usability, maintainability and reusability.
 The aim is to lay the basis for a software, which can be applied in day-to-day use as an "almost-no-code" query builder.
-//TODO: nächsten satz in Diskussionsteil verschieben The development of Query by Graph will continue as part of the #link("https://dfg.de/")[DFG] project _HisQu_, with the active involvement of the #link("https://www.mephisto.uni-jena.de/")[MEPHisto group], which will further advance this work.
-Therefore, this work's focus lay on building an extensible, future-proof platform,
-// TODO: Rechtfertigungen vernmeiden die nicht substantiell zum Endprodukt beitragen und was nicht zur Implementation selbst beiträgt in den Dikussionsteil verschieben rather than implementing every thought-of feature.
-During my work on this thesis, I received a request to use my program in a digital humanities seminar.
-To support its advancement, Patrick Stahl assisted with implementation of UI features.
-All changes are documented and traceable in the repository's history#footnote[https://github.com/HerrMotz/bachelor-thesis].

 === Architecture
 Given RDF's predominant use in web contexts, opting for a web application was a natural choice.
 The backend was designed to be both explainable and traceable.
 While several functional programming languages are well-suited for this purpose, Rust#footnote[http://www.rust-lang.org] emerged as the preferred option due to its ability to compile to WebAssembly#footnote[http://webassembly.org], enabling native execution in a browser.

-#todo[Das folgende hier hört sich für mich nicht natürlich an, es ist mir nicth so richtig klar, was das noch für advantages hat die nicht schon vorher gesagt wurden und warum.
-Entweder ausführen was für weitere advantages, oder streichen.
-Extensible, Efficient and maintain formal precision -> in welcher Hinsicht?
-Hier vielleicht konkretisieren oder streichen.]

-This approach offered a compelling advantage over a traditional server-client architecture.
-The resulting combination of architectures is extensible, efficient, and maintains formal precision.

-#todo[Mention, that I am limited to two prefixes, wdt and wd.
-Also mention, that there is a configuration file, which contains all Wikibase data sources. ]

 The *frontend* was developed using TypeScript, Vite, Vue3, ReteJS, and TailwindCSS, all licensed under the MIT license.
 Its purpose is to allow the user to
 + build a VQG, and edit it from the SPARQL code editor,